sevaaaDev/sevaaaDev.github.io/src/pages/posts/make-your-thumbs-useful-on-a-keyboard.md

 topic: "computer"
 ---

-Notice that big <kbd>space</kbd> bar on your keyboard? you know that your thumbs dont get used for anything other than pressing space character.
+Notice that big space bar on your keyboard? you know that your thumbs dont get used for anything other than pressing space character.
 Now, you can make your thumbs useful by remapping the <kbd>space</kbd> bar.

 ## Remapping keys